Skip to content

 Message code: 12

 This is an acknowledgement of a preceding deposit_created message (see above).
 Upon receipt of a mutually authenticated state, the receiver verifies that it is indeed the state resulting from the proposed deposit operation.
-The channel_deposit_tx is then pushed to the chain, and the requisit number of confirmations (minimum_depth) are awaited.
+The channel_deposit_tx is then pushed to the chain, and the requested number of confirmations (minimum_depth) are awaited.
 Once confirmation has been received, a deposit_locked message is sent, with the hash of the channel_deposit_tx transaction.
 The block_hash defines at which block deposit had been mutually authenticated and the second authentication will be according to the latest on-chain persisted account and not the on-chain persisted channel object.

 name size (bytes)